 "Besides getting things done and meeting performance objectives, you must shepherd your people through every hard turn.
 Your principal rewards for success are keeping your job and receiving even more responsibilities and challenges.
 The best bosses keep chipping away at a huge pile of tasks — some interesting, others dull but necessary." – Maynard Brusman, consulting psychologist and executive coach, Working Resources [See Related Story: 27 Ways to Be a Better Boss ]

 You avoid extremes.

 "Too many bosses approach their role from either overconfidence or insecurity — either believing that they can't show any vulnerability [or] their directions won't be respected, or being too deferential, worried that no one will follow their lead if they are too bossy.
-But the best bosses are aware of their own blind spots and challenge themselves to step out of their comfort zone in order to build trust and motivate others to follow their lead from their own willingness, not because they are the boss." – Nihar K. Chhaya, executive coach and principal, PartnerExec
+But the best bosses are aware of their own blind spots and challenge themselves to step out of their comfort zone in order to build trust and motivate others to follow their lead from their own willingness, not because they are the boss." – Nihar K. Chhaya, president, PartnerExec

 You can ditch your ego.

 "A good boss has to check their ego at the door and be able to hire and surround themselves with people that are more knowledgeable and more skilled than they are.
 I'm a firm believer in building teams of mini CEOs, empowering employees to make critical decisions and have the autonomy to do it all.
-Also, being able to give up control and let others run with ideas and programs is key to fostering this mini-CEO mentality." – Jessica Mah, CEO, inDinero.com
+Also, being able to give up control and let others run with ideas and programs is key to fostering this mini-CEO mentality." – Jessica Mah, CEO and co-founder, inDinero.com

 You are transparent.

 "To be a good boss, you must be transparent.
 There's a correlation between worker happiness and workplace transparency.
-Leaders and managers who offer transparency will earn the respect and devotion of their team." – David Niu, CEO, TINYpulse
+Leaders and managers who offer transparency will earn the respect and devotion of their team." – David Niu, founder, TINYpulse

 You are inspiring.